Border collie repetitive behaviour – 14 treatment tips

 1. Attention-seeking

 One of best ways to determine if your dog is practising the behaviour in hope of getting your attention is to set up a camera to observe them when you aren’t present.
 If they don’t practise the behaviour when you are not present, then it could be attention seeking.
 HOWEVER, this is not always the case.
-There are more shadows to chase when people are present and moving, and in some instances collies will perform repetitive behaviours due to stress when certain people are present for various reasons.
+For example, there are more shadows to chase when people are present and moving, and in some instances collies will perform repetitive behaviours due to stress when certain people are present for various reasons.
+Another way to determine if collis are performing the behaviour to get you to interact with them is to watch them closely.
+Are they glancing at you every so often to see if you have noticed what they are doing?
+If so, this can be a sure sign that they have learned that performing the behaviour results in you distracting them with toys, calling them over, or something else that they will enjoy.

 The obvious answer to ruling out attention seeking as your collies’ motivation for performing a repetitive behaviour is to ignore the behaviour whenever it occurs in an attempt to “extinguish” the behaviour.
 However this is easier said than done.
 For extinction of a behaviour to work, we must ignore every single incident.
 Ignoring most but responding to a few incidents is creating a variable reinforcement schedule which is the best way to strengthen a behaviour.